 apt upgrade to get the latest version.
 Also, you can use ppa to install and update the software.
 Read this article for reference: https://itsfoss.com/ppa-guide/

 Switching Ubuntu to Debian would be a nice job, especially for server OS.
-But Debian also supports desktop environment and it works better than Ubuntu.
+But Debian also supports the desktop environment and it works better than Ubuntu.
 You can choose which desktop environment to use while installing Debian.

 If you would like to use Desktop Linux and want to enjoy easy installation, out-of-box experience and best compatibility, try Linux Mint.
-Debian Desktop is suitable for those who want to go deep in Linux and have skills to configure the system and solve strange problems.
+Debian Desktop is suitable for those who want to go deep into Linux and have the skills to configure the system and solve strange problems.
 Even though I love Debian, I prefer Linux Mint as my daily desktop system.
 Linux Mint xfce edition takes much less hardware usage.
 It’s friendly to low-end PCs and Virtual Machines.
 Linux Mint has tweaked xfce theme and configuration so that it’s out-of-box and easy to use.

-However, I found every Debian based Linux distribution would have “processing triggers for man-db” problem.
+However, I found every Debian-based Linux distribution would have “processing triggers for man-db” problem.
 See the detail: https://jaylinwu.wordpress.com/2021/11/23/processing-triggers-for-man-db-takes-too-much-cpu-time-or-disk-io/